Firearm Violence Prevention

 Through a variety of partnerships, we are playing a role in connecting communities to critical resources and elevating information about the impacts of gun violence.
-We have been a partner of the St. Louis Violence Prevention Commission since its inception and have supported their work since 2019.
-In 2021, we contracted with Giffords Law Center to Prevent Gun Violence to develop recommendations and a report for the city of St. Louis to help them prioritize the most effective solutions.
+We have been a partner of the St. Louis Violence Prevention Commission since its inception and have supported its work since 2019.
+In 2021, we contracted with Giffords Law Center to Prevent Gun Violence to develop recommendations and a report for the city of St. Louis and for St. Louis County to help them prioritize the most effective solutions.
 Several of these recommendations are being carried out, including the establishment of the St. Louis City Office of Violence Prevention.
-Previous investments in the region include Life Outside of Violence, a regional hospital-based violence intervention program.
+Additional efforts in the region include Life Outside of Violence, a regional hospital-based violence intervention program.

 Working to fill the gaps in knowledge about gun violence and what could be done to prevent it, in 2020 we partnered with the National Collaborative on Gun Violence Research to conduct Missouri-specific research regarding different aspects of gun violence throughout our region.

 In 2020, we began a collaboration with the Kansas City Star to support their Missouri Gun Violence Project.
 This two-year effort helped illuminate the topic in in-depth ways that wouldn’t be possible otherwise.
 Through this work, the paper investigated firearm violence in all its forms (including intimate partner violence, homicides, and suicides).